15 Cancer Symptoms Men Shouldn't Ignore

 12. Fatigue

 Many types of cancer cause a bone-deep tiredness that never gets better, no matter how much rest you get.
 It’s different from the exhaustion you feel after a hectic week or a lot of activity.
 If fatigue is affecting your daily life, talk to your doctor.
-She can help you find the cause and let you know if there are ways to treat it.
+They can help you find the cause and let you know if there are ways to treat it.

 13. Cough

-In nonsmokers, a nagging cough is almost never cancer.
+In nonsmokers, a nagging cough is usually not cancer.
 Most go away after 3 to 4 weeks.
 If yours doesn’t, and you’re short of breath or cough up blood, don't delay a visit to your doctor, especially if you smoke.
 A cough is the most common sign of lung cancer.
 Your doctor can test mucus from your lungs to see if you have an infection.
-He may also give you a chest X-ray to check for another problem.
+They may also give you a chest X-ray to check for another problem.

 14. Pain